- Are all of your eggs raised in Free-Run environments?

 - Why do your eggs occasionally taste fishy?

-Q. Why aren’t all of your eggs free-run?
+Q. Are all of your eggs raised in Free-Run environments?

 Q. What happens to male chicks in your egg laying operation?